dbarenholz/calchs/README.md

 This project uses _Cabal_.
 If you don't have _Cabal_ or _GHC_ yet, I suggest installing them through [ghcup](https://www.haskell.org/ghcup/).

 Build the project using `cabal build`.
+Install it using `cabal install`: this puts a symlink to the binary in `~/.cabal/bin`.
-Then, use `cabal list-bin` to find where cabal put the executable.
+Alternatively, use `cabal list-bin` to find where cabal put the executable, and manually copy/symlink it.

 ## Testing